All Episodes

 Thank you very much.

-It's not the end uh the last thing is this for I'm an emigrant.
+It's not the last thing, this is for I'm an immigrant.

 I come from Italy.